“A smile is the universal welcome” – Max Eastman

 * Teeth should ‘fill’ the smile and be visible at the corners of the lips (where they meet).

 * Whiter is better, although not excessively so.

 Last but not least is the very important contribution the eyes make.
 No matter how beautiful the shape of a smile formed by the teeth and lips, when people look to assess how genuine a smile is, the eyes give it away.
 The eyes and the mouth are the two primary areas of focus that people notice about any face.

 Emotions and expressions portrayed by the eyes that do not correspond to the smile then give the impression of a lack of ‘genuineness’.
 Bright and animated eyes come across as responsive, alert and intelligent.
 Circles, bags or discolouration around the eyes may give the impression of poor health, self-neglect or stress.

-Her primary interest is in facial aesthetics and providing non surgical, minimally invasive treatments, focusing on not just beautiful but natural-looking results.
+Her primary interest is in facial aesthetics and providing non-surgical, minimally invasive treatments, focusing on beautiful and natural-looking results.
 Appointments at City Skin Clinic now available on request at CAP City Dental and when appropriate Dr Ibrahim is happy to consult with and treat in collaboration with the aesthetic dentists.